Nikhilk91/Dashboard-and-Visualization/Deceptive Project/README.md

 * **Activity 1:** Creating a MVP and discussing results with the professor.
 This will help in understanding and identifying the needs, wants and possible fears of the user at an early stage.

+**Activity2:** Analyzing the data sets and selected 2 states 'Nebraska' and 'Kansas' to be shown on the Visualization.
+These states are taken as these are amongst the top 3 states in the US with respect to the population of livestock.
+Even though they have large livestock population, from the visual 1 it can be seen that the contribution of Methane emissions is very less compared to the reported Greenhouse Gases.
+Methane emissions from livestock accounts for only 1.3% which is significantly less.
+We can infer from the visualization that this type of emission is not posing any serious concern and it is ok not to account them.

 ### IV.
 Final data visualization: